 For me, sweet-talking did not work, I am just too straightforward, even to bosses.
 Some will understand, most don’t.
 So, what do you do when you cannot turn things around?
 You look for an escape route, a way out.
 Here it is.

 Your personal escape route

-In comes the internet and the tons of options to make money on the side, it is just a matter of finding the the right one.
-One that everybody is able to do with the right support, is reasonable priced and above all scam free.
+In comes the internet and the tons of options to make money on the side, it is just a matter of finding the right one.
+One that everybody is able to do with the right support, is reasonably priced and above all scam-free.
 This unique program supports you in starting your own internet business as an affiliate marketer.